 - sending to print and completing the print process

 Great work!
+Now you know how to prepare files for print.
 If you use the above list as a checklist for your print projects, you’re going to create professional-standard, error-free print documents that will make your printer very happy!